talut/react-native-picker-module/README.md

 - Now we can set object array for items or array.
 - IOS part start using hooks
 - confirmButtonStyle & cancelButtonStyle & contentContainerStyle added
+- Adding image to picker item at Android removed.
+If you need this feature please use v1.3.1
-- and a lot of upgrade...
+- **And a lot of upgrade...**

 ## Getting Started